r2u-io/documentation/docs/javascript/troubleshooting.md

 - the SKU wasn't created yet on our database
 - the SKU you are calling doesn't match the one we have

-Please enter in contact (contat@r2u.io) to have these aligned.
+Please get in touch (contact@r2u.io) to clear this issue.

 ### 3D Viewer and AR Button don't appear